Augustinian Friary of the Most Holy Trinity, Dublin: Decline and Dispersal

 divorce from Catherine his wife, had major repercussions for all religious orders and their properties one both Britain and Ireland.
 With Henry assuming the role of head of The Church of England, the Augustinian Prior General was effectively prevented from exercising any supervision of the Order where the English province was concerned.
 The English provincial was forbidden to have any contact with Rome.
 Monasteries, Abbeys, Convents and Friaries were all closed and the properties confiscated, with their former occupants left to fend for themselves.

 There was always the hope among the friars that a change in the monarchy would restore the freedom to practice religion and this freedom appeared intermittently for short periods.
 Within a couple of years of Stuart King James I), a royal proclamation ordered all priests out of Ireland, with fines for the recalcitrant and rewards for informers.

 In 1540 the property of the Dublin priory was handed over to Richard Nagle, its former Prior (and loyal to Henry VIII).
 The buildings changed ownership a number of times in the ensuing decades and by 1627 the walls of the friary had entirely disappeared.
 Around 1654, Irish Augustinians exiled on the continent began searching for a place of their own eventually settling in Rome in 1656.

 According to Thomas C. Butler in ‘John's Lane:a history of the Augustinian Friars in Dublin 1280 - 1980’ the friary buildings alone covers one and a half acres.
 The Friary was suppressed in 1540 when it was described as a "church with belfry, a hall and dormitory” - John Brennan (1840).

 Part of the Friary complex included a tower later called the 'Crows Nest' from where Crow Street gets its name.
 The exact location of the Crows Nest remains uncertain but it was most likely located between no 3 and or 4 Cecilia Street.
 It was later noted in numerous accounts in the 1600s as a prominent meeting place and hosted many illustrious figures of the time including the following:

 During 1654 William Petty often using high points in the landscape, completed the office work of his Down Survey "In Dec 1654 William Petty entered into a contract with the then government for the Survey of Ireland.
-It is noted that the office work for his now lauded Survey was carried out in a large house Known as the ‘The Crows Nest’.
+It is noted that the office work for his now lauded Survey was carried out in a large house Known as ‘The Crows Nest’.
 His survey was completed in thirteen months with the aid of ‘foot soldiers’.

 In 1683, The Dublin Philosophical Society (DPS) "By the 14th of April 1684, the meetings were taking place in the house known as Crows Nest, which was off Dame Street, close to the original meeting place in the provost’s lodgings in Trinity College.
 The rooms were let from the apothecary Robert Witherall, who was to lead the guild of Barber Surgeons in 1693" - Memoir of the Dublin Philosophical Society of 1683.